The Bankrate promise

 Where you bank can promote racial equity and inclusion.
-Supporting Black-owned banks can help economically empower an underserved community, in which Black and African Americans historically have faced discriminatory banking practices and systemic racism.
+Supporting Black-owned banks can help economically empower Black communities, who historically have faced discriminatory banking practices and systemic racism, such as redlining.

 As an alternative to larger institutions, Black-owned banks have provided mortgages, loans and accounts to people of color when other banks would not provide those services to them.